darklang/docs/docs/discussion/structured-editing.md

 ### Let Expressions

 This nesting of expressions applies to all parts of the language, not just to mathematical expressions.
-When defining a variable in Dark, you use a let expression, which has 3 parts: a variable name, a value (an expression!) bound to that variable, and a body (another expression!) within which you can use the name as an expression to stand in for the value:
+When defining a variable in Darklang, you use a let expression, which has 3 parts: a variable name, a value (an expression!) bound to that variable, and a body (another expression!) within which you can use the name as an expression to stand in for the value:

 ![Let Diagram](/img/structuredediting/let_diagram.png)

-Here's a let with 3 blanks in Dark:
+Here's a let with 3 blanks in Darklang:

 ![Blanks in Let](/img/structuredediting/blanks_in_let_example.png)